capeweed

 Capeweed (Arctotheca calendula)

-Capeweed, also known as the Cape Dandelion, is notoriously difficult to control and is poisonous and indigestible if eaten in large quantities.
+Capeweed, also known as the Cape Dandelion.
+It is very difficult to control and is poisonous and indigestible if eaten in large quantities.
 In livestock, it causes respiratory issues and stringhalt in horses.
-The three reasons it is a major weed problem are:

 • It has a deep taproot that allows it to survive in dry conditions.